Chengde Mountain Resort — Picturesque Imperial Garden and Witness of History

 Danbo Jingcheng Dian, Main Hall For Emperors to Hold Meetings and Rites, Photo from Official Site.

-Who and Why Built the Chengde Mountain Resort?
+Who and Why Built the Chengde Mountain Resort

 To train armies and strengthen Qing's reign in northern and northwestern territories, the Kangxi Emperor (1654 — 1722) held a grand hunting activity on Mulan Hunting Ground in 1681 and set it as a royal tradition.

-The successive emperors then held 105 big royal hunting there until Daoguang Emperor abolished this tradition in 1821.
+The successive emperors then held 105 big royal hunting there until the Daoguang Emperor abolished this tradition in 1821.

 Chair Decorated Using the Antlers that Were Hunted by Kangxi Emperor Himself — Palace Museum

-In 1703, the Kangxi Emperor commanded to build of a resort in Rehe, which later changed its name to Chengde, as a palace where royals and their troop could live during their hunting trips.
+In 1703, the Kangxi Emperor commanded the construction of a resort in Rehe, which later changed its name to Chengde.

 An important reason was that Beijing's royal palace Forbidden City was hot in summer.